 This course provides an interdisciplinary study focusing on relationships between literary and theological disciplines with special attention to literature illustrating various approaches to religious questions.

 ENG 366.
 CONTEMPORARY WRITERS 4 sh

 This course explores the contemporary movements in fiction, poetry and nonfiction with special attention to style and technique.
 This course will include significant reading as well as the production of original work.
 Assignments will be both creative and academic.
-This course meets the General Studies literature requirement and the core literature requirement for English majors.
-Prerequisites: ENG 110; ENG 213, or permission of instructor.
+This course meets the Core Curriculum literature requirement and the core literature requirement for English majors.
+Prerequisites: ENG 110, ENG 213, or permission of instructor.

 ENG 367.
 THE ARTHURIAN LEGEND 4 sh